Current projects on China-DPRK research:

 War crimes and Historical Narratives in North Korea

 This is a cluster of projects which include a large article with Hannah Dawson for the English historical review a manuscript about the famous massacre in North Korea another manuscript about the East German archives about the investigation of the massacre in North Korea and a piece about the museum itself in North Korea.
-I visited the province in the museum in March of 2016 and spent about a month in archives in materials in Britain and Germany for this project in the summer of 2015 and presented a paper at SOAS, Shanghai Jiaotong University.
+I visited the province in the museum in March of 2016 and spent about a month in archives in materials in Britain and Germany for this project in the summer of 2015 and presented related papers at SOAS as well as Shanghai Jiaotong University.

 Current projects on Sino-Japanese research: